Choose Well and Stay Well!

 Single Point of Access (SPA)

 If it’s not a 999 emergency but you need medical help fast, call the North East Lincolnshire Single Point of Access (SPA) on 01472 256 256.
 SPA is for people who live in North East Lincolnshire or are registered with a North East Lincolnshire GP.
+You can also ring NHS 111.

 You will get through to a team of trained call advisers, who are supported by experienced clinicians.
 They will ask some questions to assess your symptoms and give you the healthcare advice you need or direct you to the right local service.